User Guide

 If you are an advanced user of InternBuddy, you can directly edit the contents of your data through the internbuddy.json

 file without using the GUI.
-The internbuddy.json
+The internbuddy.json file is found in the data subfolder of your InternBuddy

 home folder.

-file.
+internbuddy.json file.
 This is because if you accidentally make a mistake that leads to the JSON

 file not having the correct format, InternBuddy would restart with the sample data file, wiping out any data that you had